Aliasmk/GranolaPods/README.md

 # GranolaPods
-Frontend Website, Backend Server, Unity Module Hardware and Firmware
+This repo contains the the frontend website code, the backend server code, as well as the hardware (PCB) and firmware of the GranolaPods modular Unity system.

 ## About

+GranolaPods is an automated trail mix making machine that creates a custom snack based on your personalized macronutrient requirements.
+Coding and algorithms take your health requirements into account and select ingredients to suit your needs.
+The end product is a GranolaPod (granola treat with a personality!) served in a convenient and resealable package, perfect for health conscious, on-the-go individuals.

 The Unity Module is an I2C-based modular control board for the GranolaPods smart trail-mix making machine.
-This was developed for University of Waterloo Mechatronics FYDP team #26.

 Why the name "Unity"?
 The board and code is designed to be modular - all devices in the GranolaPods system (e.g. the Gantry Cart, the Dispensers, and any future devices such as mixers or binders) use the same PCB and the same code.

-This repo contains the PCB and code for the Unity modules, as well as major updates to the frontend web interface and the backend server.
+This was developed for University of Waterloo Mechatronics FYDP Team #26.

 ## How it works